 3) Three letters of recommendation (sealed)

-4) Official GRE scores to be sent from ETS.
-The Psychology subject test is not required, but strongly recommended for best consideration for persons interested in working in the Kanfer-Ackerman lab.
+4) The GRE is required, and official GRE scores should be sent from ETS.
+The Psychology subject test is not required, but strongly recommended for the best consideration for persons interested in working in the Kanfer-Ackerman lab.

 5) All official transcripts for coursework completed (both undergraduate and graduate).
 Please note that your application will not be complete until the official copies arrive.

 6) For international students, proof of English proficiency (e.g., TOEFL scores)

 When applying to the graduate school, it is important that you apply to both the School of Psychology and the Georgia Institute of Technology Graduate School.
 There is no fee for applying to the School of Psychology, but an application fee is required by the graduate school.

 You can access the application online.
 Applications are only taken via the online link; no paper applications are available.